 - Special training for improving sports performance and strength

 Use My Experience to Achieve the Physique you Deserve

-Being an athlete for 25 years, I was an Olympian, two times world cup athlete in swimming and a two times musclemania champion before becoming a personal trainer in NYC.
+Being an athlete for 25 years, I was an Olympian, two times world cup athlete in swimming and a two times musclemania champion before becoming a personal trainer in New York ( NYC ).
 Now this is not to state how great I am but that I have tried every training and nutritional strategy there is and made plenty of mistakes along the way.

 That said, I can save you 20 years of trying and cut right through the fog to get you where you want to be in the shortest amount of time possible.
 All I ask for is your trust and commitment!

 Best Personal Trainer 2021

 What it’s like to have muscle dysmorphia

 How To Stay In Shape On Vacation